 Vitistuna made its debut in 2008.
-Since then it has travelled the country from north to south, having already won awards in all the existing categories.
+Since then, it has travelled all over the country, having already won awards in all the existing categories.

-In addition to the festivals in which they participates, they also livens up events, parties, and whenever possible fills the streets of Coimbra with his music.
-This year they launched their third original.
-For six years they has been organizing their festival, which goes by the name of Vitisval.
-This consists of the involvement and the sharing of music and experiences with other tunas coming from any part of the country.
+In addition to the festivals they participate in, they also liven up events, parties, and fill the streets of Coimbra with their music whenever they can.
+This year they launched their third original song.
+They have been organising their own festival for six years, which goes by the name of Vitisval.
+Its purpose is to get involved with Tunas coming from all over the country, sharing experiences and music.

-They rehearse twice a week: Monday and Wednesday, at 9.30pm, in the Bishop’s House.
+They rehearse twice a week: Monday and Wednesday, at 9:30pm, in Casa do Bispo.

 K&Batuna — Tuna Académica Mista da Escola Superior de Educação de Coimbra was founded on November 11th, 1999.

-The beginnings of K&Batuna date back to 1996, when it was created as Tuna Mista.
-However, it did not last more than a year and ended in 1997.
+K&Batuna’s beginnings date back to 1996 when it was created as a mixed-gender Tuna.
+However, it did not last more than a year and was disbanded in 1997.

-In 1999, K&Batuna reappears as a Male Tuna, having become a Mixed Tuna in 2000.
-Since then, it actively participates in the dissemination of traditional Coimbra and popular Portuguese music throughout the country, either in performances or festivals.
+In 1999, K&Batuna came back as an all-male Tuna, which became mixed-gender in 2000.
+Since then, it has had an active role in disseminating Coimbra and Portugal’s traditional music throughout the country, either in performances or festivals.

-In 2006 it was constituted as a Youth Association, continuing its mission to preserve the Coimbra tradition.
+In 2006 it became a Youth Association, maintaining its mission to preserve Coimbra’s tradition.

-Currently ‘Canto do Amadeu’ can be bought at K&Batuna, at Olímpio Medina music shop in Praça 8 de Maio or at fnac shops.
+Currently ‘Canto do Amadeu’ can be bought at K&Batuna, Olímpio Medina music shop in Praça 8 de Maio or Fnac stores.